mchandra/particle_integration/README.md

 # particle_integration

+fields.py contains the finite difference EM solver for rectangular grids with uniform cell shaps and interpolator.py contains the function for bilinear interpolator.
+Users can edit field_diagnostics.py, interpolator_diagnostics.py and params.py to run the following tests:

+1. Divergence test for fdtd.

+2. error convergence tests for fdtd and interpolation.

 Usage regarding fdtd solver and interpolator:

-1. Download the params.py, fields.pu, fields_diagnostics.py, interpolator.py and interpolator_diagnostics.py.
-Place them all in one folder.
+1. Download all the files in the current branch and place them in one folder.

 2. Change all user parameters in params.py